CLOSER-Cohorts/discovery-customisations/pages/faqs.md

 <h3>Why doesn't CLOSER Discovery hold study data?</h3>
 <p>Data access arrangements are managed by the individual studies or the UK Data Service.
 There are two main reasons why CLOSER Discovery does not hold study data:</p>
 <ol>
 <li><strong>Protecting study members' privacy.</strong> Data protection and licensing remain the responsibility of the individual studies or the UK Data Service, ensuring study members' identities are kept anonymous.
-See <a href="">How to access the data</a> for more information.</li>
+See <a href="/page/faqs/4#access-data">How to access the data for more information.</a></li>

 <li><strong>Consent from study members.</strong> The availability of longitudinal data is only possible with the consent of the generous study members.
 Consent arrangements vary from study to study, and in some cases this prevents us from making data available via a tool such as CLOSER Discovery.</li>
 </ol>
 <h3>Does CLOSER Discovery include information on administrative records that have been linked to the studies?</h3>